Last updated on September 3rd, 2022 at 10:14 am

 - Little Pink Surf Shop: This is another lovely little surf shop in between the village and Ruda.

-- Croyde Open Air Market: Every Tuesday throughout the summer, the Croyde Market comes to town.
+- Croyde Open Air Market: Every Tuesday (and now Wednesday) throughout the summer, the Croyde Market comes to town.
 Shop for locally made crafts, as well as all the usual market tat!
 They have it all.

-- Croyde Craft Market: Takes place in the village (on the space between the Village Hall and the Blue Groove) every Thursday 10 am – 4 pm throughout the summer months.
+- Croyde Craft Market: This takes place in the village (in the space between the Village Hall and the Blue Groove) every Thursday (some 10 am – 4 pm throughout the summer months.
 I always end up buying something… usually locally-made silver jewellery.

 - Sunday Market: There’s another market on Sundays in the same place as the craft market!

 - Post Office: If you need to post anything whilst you’re in Croyde, this is the place to do it.
-They also have an ATM and a small gift shop.
+They also have an ATM and a small grocery/gift shop.

-There are more shops (including a Tesco) in nearby town, Braunton.
+There are more shops (including a Tesco) in the nearby town, of Braunton.
+And even more shops in Barnstaple.

 View this post on Instagram